troglobit/troglobit.github.io/content/posts/2022-12-26-buildroot-finit-demo.md

 ---

 I believe there is a **gap in the market** between BusyBox init and systemd.
 In particular in the embedded space.
+This blog post shows how easily it is to get up and running quickly with FastInit ([Finit][1])!

 I'm a really bad salesman, and an even worse writer, so instead of trying to convince you with my poor English, I've made a demo.
-It is a [Buildroot external](https://nightly.buildroot.org/#outside-br-custom) that can be used to add [Finit][1] to your own projects.
+It is a [Buildroot external](https://nightly.buildroot.org/#outside-br-custom) that can be used to add Finit to your own projects.

 > For details, look here: <https://github.com/troglobit/br2-finit-demo>